FactoryBoy/factory_boy/docs/reference.rst

-        While writing a :class:`Factory` for some object, it may be useful to have general fields helping defining others, but that should not be passed to the target class; for instance, a field named 'now' that would hold a reference time used by other objects.
+        While writing a :class:`Factory` for some object, it may be useful to have general fields helping defining others, but that should not be passed to the model class; for instance, a field named 'now' that would hold a reference time used by other objects.

         Factory fields whose name are listed in :attr:`hidden_args` will